bsthen/bakong-khqr/README.md

 ## Usage

-The bakong-khqr package provides the KHQR class for generating QR code, Deeplink, Check Payment transaction for Bakong KHQR.
+The bakong-khqr package provides the KHQR class for generating QR code, Deeplink, Check Payment, Get Payment transaction for Bakong KHQR.

-### Importing the Library
+### Importing the package

 You can import the KHQR class from the package as follows: